Newsom pulls out of overseas trip to UN climate conference, will participate virtually

 California Gov. Gavin Newson suddenly pulled out of his trip on Friday to the annual United Nations (UN) Climate Change Conference in Scotland.

-The Democratic leader cited "family obligations," though he did no elaborate on those obligations.
+The Democratic leader cited "family obligations," though he did not elaborate on those obligations.

 NYC CLIMATE PROTESTERS SHUT DOWN MANHATTAN HIGHWAYS DURING RUSH HOUR, DEMAND BIDEN SAVE PLANET